 - 1. Go to Control Panel and view by Large icons. - 2.
 Click SmartAudio.
 In the window displayed, click the Disable Headphone Limiter icon.
 Then follow the on-screen instructions.

 Using the camera

 If your computer has a camera, you can use the camera to preview your video image and take a snapshot of your current image.

-To start the camera, do the following:
+To start the camera, open the Start menu and click Camera.